redstrate/redstrate.com/content/blog/ps2-bios/index.md

 ---
-title: "Dumping and repacking the Playstation 2 DVD Player"
+title: "Dumping and repacking the Playstation 2 DVD player"
 date: 2023-06-27
-draft: true
+draft: false
 summary: "Earlier this year, me and my partner got a Playstation 2 as a gift.
 Of course I wanted to softmod it! "
 tags:
 - Emulation